Fair trade debate: Fair trade income

+Fair trade research

-Some critics argue that there have been few fair trade impact studies.
+Some critics argue that there have been few fair trade impact studies to confirm the benefits claimed and there have been calls for more evaluations as the movement has grown.
+A 2009 literature review found 33 studies that met the criteria for impact studies.
 Griffiths (2011) says that few meet the normal standards for an impact evaluation, such as comparing the before and after situation, having meaningful control groups, and allowing for the facts that Fairtrade recruits farmers who are already better off, that a Fairtrade cooperative receives aid from other organizations (government departments, aid agencies, donor countries, and NGOs), and that Fairtrade may harm other farmers.
 Other methodological problems arise in sampling, in comparing prices, and from the fact that the social projects of Fairtrade do not usually aim to produce economic benefits.

 Due to the snapshot nature of research, few studies include how long producers have been involved with fair trade.
 A further problem is that most studies ignore the agency and perspective of producer decision makers, especially those farmers excluded from the Fairtrade system.
 Capturing such socially constructed benefits, including that of confidence in business relationships, is difficult.

 There is a difference between impact studies and case studies.
 Case studies are valuable for, among other things, researching specific systems and sub-systems, constructing models, and identifying problems.
 However, the impacts noted cannot be extrapolated generally.
 For instance, if a hundred dairy farms lose money, this does not mean that all or most dairy farms do.
 There are a lot of case studies on Fairtrade, but many are erroneously referred to as impact studies.

-An unpublished consultancy report prepared for Fairtrade claims to have found only 33 studies that met their criteria for impact studies (which accept studies that would not be acceptable to the World Bank etc. for instance).
-These included unpublished undergraduate and masters' dissertations, unpublished theses, journalistic articles by employees or members of Fairtrade cooperatives, several reports on the same cooperatives, and one report cited under two different titles.
-Griffiths (2011) claims that most of these reports had significant methodological weaknesses, and that few, if any, met the normal criteria for impact studies.
-Further, most of the cases studied were atypical.